Atlantic City Line: Operations

 The line was originally double-tracked but is now a single-track operation, with 5000 ft passing sidings along its length.
 The Atlantic City Rail Terminal incorporates a fueling facility and trains are fueled in between midday runs.
 Daily inspections and light maintenance are performed at the Atlantic City Rail Terminal by Herzog Transit Services, while heavy maintenance must take place in NJT's facility in North Jersey.
 Both cars and locomotives involved with servicing are shuttled up and down Amtrak's Northeast Corridor on weekends for washing and heavy maintenance as needed.

 As rebuilt by Amtrak, most of the line was equipped with cab signaling and built to Class 4 track standards allowing speeds up to 80 mph.
 Around 10 mi of tangent track around Absecon was built to Class 5 standards, allowing speeds up to 90 mph.
 Several years after Amtrak ceased operation on the line, NJT downgraded this segment to Class 4 due to maintenance cost considerations.
-Until 1995, Amtrak's Section E dispatcher controlled the line from 30th Street Station in Philadelphia, but after the incorporation into the NJT system, the dispatching was shifted to Hoboken Terminal, and later the Meadows Maintenance Complex.
+Until 1995, Amtrak's Section E dispatcher controlled the line from 30th Street Station in Philadelphia, but after the incorporation into the NJT system, the dispatching was shifted to Hoboken Terminal, and later the Meadowlands Maintenance Complex.

 Prior to the 1995 takeover, NJT trains terminating at Lindenwold would actually run to just east of the present day Cherry Hill Station where the nearest passing siding was located in order to clear the line for "Gambler's Express" trains and to allow the crew to change ends.
 After the terminal was moved to 30th Street Station, NJT commuter trains laid over at the south end of the station platforms to allow the diesel locomotives to exhaust into the open air (as opposed to under the confined space under 30th Street Station).

 Service

-Regularly scheduled service on the Atlantic City Line consists mainly of GP40PH-2B or ALP-45DP diesel locomotives pushing or pulling primarily three to four Comet passenger cars.
+Regularly scheduled service on the Atlantic City Line consists mainly of GP40PH-2B diesel locomotives pushing or pulling primarily three to four Comet passenger cars.
 When Amtrak had regular service on this line, power was provided by now-retired F40PH locomotives, with a Metroliner cab car on the opposite end to provide push-pull operation.
 All trains run with the locomotive on the west end and the cab control car on the east end to facilitate boarding and reduce diesel noise and exhaust issues at the Atlantic City Terminal.

 Originally, a type of proof-of-payment fare collection was envisioned for the line to cut down on operating costs.
 Standard railway tickets were purchased from vending machines which then had to be validated prior to boarding.
 However, the system was never fully implemented and tickets were always collected normally on board by conductors.

 In 2014, the line had around 1 million riders, which declined to 800,000 in 2016.
 Daily ridership is around 2,000 passengers.